adelkesc/exercises_10/README.md

 In the `ConfigureServices` method inside *Startup.cs*, add the `DbContext` as a service so that it can be used anywhere in our application using *dependency injection*.
 Use the `UseSqlServer` method to configure the connection. (the connection string should be stored in *appsettings.json*)

 ## Exercise 7, EF Tooling and Migrations

-Update your *.csproj* file so that the Entity Framework CLI tooling can be used.

 Add an initial migration using `dotnet ef migrations add [migration name]`.
 This adds migration files to your project according to the current database schema and the entities in your code.